phac-nml/typingQC/README.md

 # Parameters

-The main parameter is `--input` as defined above and `--output` for specifying the output results directory.
+The main parameters are `--input` as defined above and `--output` for specifying the output results directory.
 You may wish to provide `-profile singularity` to specify the use of singularity containers and `-r [branch]` to specify which GitHub branch you would like to run.

 Other parameters (defaults from nf-core) are defined in [nextflow_schema.json](nextflow_schmea.json).